As Fast As Possible

-Enabling Vsync makes the GPU hold the frame until the monitor is ready to display it.
+Enabling VSYNC makes the GPU hold the frame until the monitor is ready to display it.
 This will eliminate screen tearing but will increase input lag.
-This even happens on the higher refresh rate monitors, but the input lag penalty is much shorter on these displays.
+This even happens on the higher refresh rate monitors, but the input lag penalty is much lower on these displays.

 How Does G-SYNC Work?

 G-SYNC allows the display’s refresh rate to change dynamically according to the intensity of the work required by the graphics card.